-So, we now know that blockchain, basically, provides all sides of factoring with the means for tracking the whole chain of financial transactions operations while keeping all data confidential.
+So, we now know that blockchain technology, basically, provides all sides of factoring with the means for tracking the whole chain of financial transactions operations while keeping all data confidential.
 It is notable that any side of the deal is able to gain instant access to the local database of these operations (suppliers get the unload data; retailers – data on the products received; factor-companies – the financial readings data).

 As to the technical side of realization of such solutions, the foundation for them is usually the smart contracts of an open blockchain platform – Ethereum.
 The smart contracts of other platforms, such as NEO, Hyperledger, and R3CORDA may also be employed.
 However, the preferred Ethereum algorithms enable the decentralized storing and execution of a smart contract; the hashing process is conducted locally and the already processed data becomes public, which allows for enhancing the network security.

 The architecture of such software is assembled by the miner-nodes – either physical or virtual servers stationed at each factoring relationships participant’s.
 Those miners that are clients of Ethereum network must approve any realized transactions at any stage of the deal.
 Thus, they put the respective data down in the new blockchain sectors.

 Notice also that many companies developing solutions for the factoring make them feature a payment processing mechanism in which a smart contract is hashed first, then the deal requisites.
 Access to the sum is granted only in the case of hashes correspondence both on the realtor’s side and the supplier’s (otherwise, the factor-side might request clarifications).
 This allows for minimizing the scamming risks for banks and other organizations obliged to pay the creditor-side (supplier).

 A few words about our factoring solution converted using blockchain technology.